-Name of [Name of Development: Developm Development Location: number, st mum, provide the address as reet name and city, or if the a lintersection and city.) signed by the United Saddress has not yet bea States Postal Services, including the address en assigned, provide the street name, closest The unde rsigned service provider con firms that on or before e: Date (mm/dd/yyyy) 1.
-Potable water capacity is a available to the propos sed Development.
-There are no impediments to the proposed Development for obtaining potable water of than payment of hook-up or installation fees, line extensions to be paid for by the Applic in connection with the construction of the Development, or other such rou administrative procedure 3.
-To the best of our knowle water available to the prop ocal hearing is required to make potable 4.
-To the best of our knowled are applicable to the propo toriums pertaining to potable water, which CERTIFICATION I certify th at the forgoing information is s true and correct.
-Signature Date (mm/dd/yy) Name of Entity Providing Service Print or Type Name Address Print or Type Title
+(At a minimum, provide the address assigned by the United States Postal Services, including the address number, street name and city, or if the address has not yet been assigned, provide the street name, closest designated intersection and city.)

+- 1. Potable water capacity is available to the proposed Development. - 2.
+There are no impediments to the proposed Development for obtaining potable water other than payment of hook-up or installation fees, line extensions to be paid for by the Applicant in connection with the construction of the Development, or other such routine administrative procedure - 3.
+To the best of our knowledge, no variance or local hearing is required to make potable water available to the proposed Development. - 4.
+To the best of our knowledge, there are no moratoriums pertaining to potable water, which are applicable to the proposed Development.

+Signature Date (mm/dd/yy) Name of Entity Providing Service

+Print or Type Name Address

+Print or Type Title